Witidek/cs218-leader-election/README.txt

 Dishen Zhao

-Leader Election using ZooKeeper
+Leader Election using ZooKeeper /src/main/java/leader_election/

+Requires ZooKeeper server to be running locally.
+Build with maven to include ZooKeeper libaries and run ZooKeeperTest.

 ZooKeeperWorker.java
  - Thread runnable class that creates a ZooKeeper electon znode and acts as a